Monday, October 9, 2023

 Objective:

-The objective of this experiment is to determine the concentration of Ni² ions in a given solution through a back titration technique using ethylenediaminetetraacetic acid (EDTA) as a complexometric titrant while employing magnesium sulfate as a masking agent.
+This experiment aims to determine the concentration of Ni² ions in a given solution through a back titration technique using ethylenediaminetetraacetic acid (EDTA) as a complexometric titrant while employing magnesium sulfate as a masking agent.

 Introduction: